Harvard Pilgrim Medicare Supplement Company Review

 If you are in New England, Harvard Pilgrim is an excellent choice for Medicare products.
 Their pricing on Plan F is excellent considering the broad coverage being offered.
 Because of their not-for-profit status and size, they do not have an A.M.
 Best rating.
 However, this should not be a concern.
 They have been in business for long enough and are affiliated with Harvard University.

-Like all competitors, you should get multiple comparisons before making a decision on your Supplements or Advantage plans.
+Like all competitors, you should get multiple comparisons before making a decision on your Medicare Supplement Insurance or Medicare Advantage plans.
 Pricing is a big consideration, but shouldn’t be the only one.

 Claims responsiveness and customer service need to be examined as well.